 Congratulations!
 The Test Run of the mill is complete.
-Continue with the next page to perform the Spindle Break-In and Adjustments & Inspections procedures.
+Continue onto the next page to perform the Spindle Break-In and Inspections & Adjustments procedures.

 Spindle Break-In

 Complete the spindle bearing break-in procedure to avoid rapid deterioration of spindle components when the mill is placed into operation.